erickbmr/static-log-list/README.md

 # static-log-list
-static log list with other features
+static log list with some features

 this project was developed at IntelliJ